ansys/allie-flowkit/docs/source/getting-started/index.rst

 Getting Started
 ===============

-This section explains how to install and run Aali Flowkit locally, so you can start registering and executing functions via GRPC.
+This section explains how to install and run Aali Flowkit locally.

 .. grid:: 2
    :gutter: 2